Saravanakumar2003/DAT-to-CSV-Convertor/README.md

 - **conversion_utils.py**: Utility functions used for data processing.
 - **templates**: This directory holds HTML templates used in the application.
 The upload.html file resides here, facilitating file upload functionality.
 - **converted_files**:  A folder dedicated to storing converted CSV files.
 The converted output files are stored in this directory.
-- **README.md**: The current document providing an overview of the project.
+- **README.md**: The current document provides an overview of the project.

-## Getting Started

-### Prerequisites

-- Python 3.x
-- pandas library

 ## Scope of the problem

-I have a .dat file containing data segments structured in a format similar to the one below:
+I had a .dat file containing data segments structured in a format similar to the one below:

 ```
 $